TusharDhage/meanStack/Lab Test-7.md

     </body>
 </html>
 ```
 ## Create three radio buttons which show names of colour.
-   Create a text box.
-   Let user enter name in text box and select radio button,
-   on clicking the text in a text box should get respective colour.
+Create a text bo Let user enter name in text box and select radio button,on      clicking the text in a text box should get respective colour.
 ```
 <!DOCTYPE html>
 <html>